 Collocations for flush - noun

-a hectic flush of rising excitement
+a sudden flush of rising excitement

-a hectic flush of rising excitement
+a sudden flush of rising excitement

 hot

-Hot drinks can cause sweating and hot flushes in the face and head.
+Hot drinks can cause hot flushes.

-Hot drinks can cause sweating and hot flushes in the face and head.
+Hot drinks can cause hot flushes.

-VERB + FLUSH
+VERB + flush

 feel